btbear/DEC/swarm/pss/ARCHITECTURE.md

 Pss provides devp2p functionality for swarm nodes without the need for a direct tcp connection between them.

 Messages are encapsulated in a devp2p message structure `PssMsg`.
-These capsules are forwarded from node to node using ordinary tcp devp2p until they reach their destination: The node or nodes who can successfully decrypt the message.
+These capsules are forwarded from node to node using ordinary tcp devp2p until they reach their destination: The node or nodes who can successfully DEWHrypt the message.

 | Layer     | Contents        |
 |-----------|-----------------|